CubeAPM

 Conclusion

-Grafana and Splunk AppDynamics deliver strong visualization and enterprise analytics but come with scaling costs, complex billing, and limited flexibility for modern telemetry.
+Grafana and Splunk AppDynamics deliver strong visualization and enterprise analytics, but come with scaling costs and a complex pricing model.

 CubeAPM removes these trade-offs by unifying observability under one OpenTelemetry-native backend with predictable pricing and full data control inside your VPC.